-In combination with other nootropics it’s a powerful potentiator, and when stacked with racetams it creates synergistic effects that take cognitive enhancement to a level that neither supplement could reach without the other.
+In combination with other nootropics, it’s a powerful potentiator.
+When stacked with racetams, it creates synergistic effects that take cognitive enhancement to a level that neither supplement could reach without the other.

-Clinically tested and studied for decades, CDP choline has been shown to be extremely well tolerated even at high doses, though high doses are not necessary to achieve optimal results.
+Clinically tested and studied for decades, CDP choline is extremely well-tolerated even at high doses, though high doses are not necessary to achieve optimal results.

 There are no documented serious side effects, and it’s approved for medical treatment in both Europe and Japan.

-CDP choline is an affordable, readily available supplement that has a strong and growing following among nootropic users.
+CDP choline is an affordable, readily available supplement with a strong and growing following among nootropic users.
 If you want to get the most from your nootropic stacks, CDP choline is a choline source worth trying.

 Planning to start a new supplementation regimen?
 See our medical disclaimer.

 This page was last updated on July 16, 2021.